mrshadowtux/feldikey/README.md

 - sqlite3
 - xdotool
 - xev
+- X11 - This will *not* run on Mac OS X properly (only on X11 apps there which are very few)

 ## Testing
 - Please create an example entry with feldikey_add.sh first.
 The usage is: